 Opportunities for Self-Care

-Self-care is important during the winter, especially if experiencing feelings of increased depression.
+Self-care is important during the winter, especially if employees are experiencing feelings of increased depression.
 It might be worthwhile to incorporate a few less traditional elements into your workplace wellness program during the winter.
 Create a space for employees who are in search of extra support mentally, not just physically.

 It’s easy to feel lonely and less motivated during the winter.
-But as your employees spend a significant portion of their day at work, an increased focus on well-being during the colder months can help boost morale and keep your employees happier and healthier year round.
+But as your employees spend a significant portion of their day at work, an increased focus on wellbeing during the colder months can help boost morale and keep your employees happier—and healthier—year-round.